Crassus-Dev/Cyberpatriot-Linux-Script/README.md

 **Prerequisites:**

- - This script assumes you are running it on a Linux system.
+ - This script assumes you are running it on a Linux system that is based on Debian.
+(Script uses apt as its package manager)
  - Ensure that you have sufficient permissions to execute the tasks defined in the script.
  - Familiarity with the Linux command line is recommended.